tinylog-org/tinylog/slf4j-binding/files/readme.txt

  Using SLF4J Binding
 =====================

+1) Download tinylog and SLF4J API

-1) Add "slf4j-api.jar", "slf4j-binding.jar" and "tinylog.jar" to your classpath
+2) Add "slf4j-api.jar", "slf4j-binding.jar" and "tinylog.jar" to your classpath

-2) Optionally attach "slf4j-binding-javadoc.jar" for Javadoc documentation and "slf4j-binding-sources.jar" for source code attachment
+3) Optionally attach "slf4j-binding-javadoc.jar" for Javadoc documentation and "slf4j-binding-sources.jar" for source code attachment

-3) Now you can test the logger facade by the following simple program:
+4) Now you can test the logger facade by the following simple program:

       import org.slf4j.Logger;
       import org.slf4j.LoggerFactory;